fantasycalendar/FoundryVTT-ItemPiles/README.md

 ### ItemPiles.API.togglePileClosed(target)
 *(async)*

-Toggles a pile's closed state if it is enabled and a container
+Visually toggles a pile's closed state if it is enabled and a container (does not show a UI)

 | Param    | Type                                   | Description          |
 |----------|----------------------------------------|----------------------|